Pembrokeshire has something for everyone.

 This is a must-see for Harry Potter fans as it was used as a location for the Deathly Hallows part 1 and 2 films.
 The beach, which is near Castlemartin (22 miles south of Scolton), forms part of the Pembrokeshire Coast National Park and is one of Wales' top surfing locations.
 In fact, it regularly hosts Welsh National Surfing Championships.

-If fancy a quick outing to the beach, Broad Haven is probably your best bet.
-It’s just 11 miles from Scolton and very popular with holidaymakers for its safe swimming and wide expanse of firm sand.
+If you fancy a quick outing to the beach, Broad Haven is probably your best bet.
+It’s just 11 miles from Scolton and very popular with holidaymakers for its safe swimming, rock pools and wide expanse of firm sand.

 Nature and walks